rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 In Ethereum occasionally two blocks are mined at roughly the same time, and only one block can be added to the chain.
 The other gets "uncled" or orphaned

-An attacker can see the the block "rejected" and he can decide to manipulate some part of the blocks and.
+An attacker can see the block "rejected" and he can decide to manipulate some part of the blocks and.

-For example, if a sandwich attack has bee part of
+For example, if a sandwich attack has been part of

 Some blocks, despite being valid, may not be included in the primary  blockchain.
 These blocks are referred to as Uncle Blocks or Stale  Blocks.
 Miners who contribute to the network but fall short of having  their blocks added to the main chain are compensated with a reduced  reward for their efforts.